thebiggest0/pycharm-github-docs/docs/connectPycharmToGithub.md

 4. Click the **File** menu, then click **Settings**.

-5. In the Preferences window, locate the search bar in the upper left-hand corner, enter GitHub into the search bar.
+5. In the Preferences window, locate the search bar in the top left corner, enter GitHub into the search bar.

     ![PyCharmSetting](assets/connect2.png)